 Teaching in the Savior’s way is more than talking; it includes listening and asking questions the way He did (see Matthew 16:13–17).

 Effective teachers are also diligent learners.
 Make the study of God’s word a high priority in your life.
-Understand that learning is a lifelong process.
-Seek to learn from others, including those you teach.
-(See Doctrine and Covenants 88:122.)
+Gospel learning is a lifelong process.

 Teach from the scriptures and the words of latter-day prophets (see Doctrine and Covenants 52:9).
 Remember that “the preaching of the word [has] more powerful effect upon the minds of the people than … anything else” (Alma 31:5).